 If you want to add more security, check out which security systems work best with Google Assistant.

 Keep some smartbulbs on your porch to make it easier to work or chill outside after the sun goes down.
 It's even better now that Google Assistant allows you to create sunrise and sunset routines.
 For an extra touch of security to startle unwelcome guests, consider a motion-activated light like the Maxsa Outdoor Security Spotlight.

 The backyard is your personal playground (some even have a playground).
 It’s where you have fun, but it’s also a lot of work to keep up.
 Here are some ways Google Assistant can help you spend less time on chores while enjoying your backyard even more.

 A. Get smart about watering.

 Saving water isn’t just good for the environment; it’s an excellent way to cut your expenses.
-With a Wi-Fi sprinkler system, you can easily set watering schedules.
+With a Wi-Fi sprinkler system and smart sprinkler controller, you can easily set watering schedules.
 When the forecast calls for rain, you can ask Google Assistant to hold off on watering to save on your water bill.

 B. Make a robot mow your lawn.